ushelp/EasyTemplateJS/doc/readme_en.md

 ### 7. Embedded JavaScript and CSS

-To enhance the functional experience of using templates in Express and other server-side Web application frameworks, EasyTemplateJS pioneered the provision of script scripts and style style sheet support for templates.
+To enhance the functional experience of using templates in Express, koa and other server-side Web application frameworks, EasyTemplateJS pioneered the provision of script scripts and style style sheet support for templates.

 - **Enable scripting and CSS support**